danielgorgonha/defi-risk-guardian/docs/architecture.md

 ```

 **Technologies:**
-- Next.js 14 with TypeScript
+- Next.js 15.5.2 with App Router and TypeScript
-- Tailwind CSS for styling
+- Tailwind CSS v4 for styling
 - Recharts for data visualization
 - React Query for state management
 - Axios for HTTP requests
+- pnpm for package management

 ### 2. Backend Layer (FastAPI + Python)